henryliang3027/pair_love/README.md

 ## Features

-We provide a list of animals to be adopted
+Provide a list of animals to be adopted

-You can find them by keyword search, filters or on google map and view animal profiles associated with the shelter infomation.
+You can find them by keyword, filters or on google map and view animal profiles associated with the shelter infomation.